ax-lab/unidex/README.md

 # unidex

-Unicode codepoint information and other utilities for Rust
+Unicode codepoint information and other utilities for Rust.